Login

 Parka: consider a parka rated to -20 deg F or even colder.
 Remember you will likely be sitting/standing for a considerable time and the longer you remain in one position, the colder you will get.
 You should have well nested interior pockets and exterior zippered pockets for putting key items for photography, flashlight, etc.

-Ski pants: these are a really good idea since they protect from wind as well as ambient cold
+Ski pants: these are a really good idea since they protect from wind as well as ambient cold.
+A snow mobile suit can also be very helpful in shielding the majority of your limbs.

 Thermal underwear: not always necessary but they provide an extra internal layer of protection for upper torso and lower body